 All meals are included from dinner on your day of arrival to breakfast on your day of departure, including Welcome Cocktails and Dinner and the Captain's Dinner.
 Enjoy buffet breakfasts, delicious lunches, delightful afternoon tea and sumptuous four-course dinner - a memorable journey of culinary discovery awaits.

-Our suites are amongst the largest you will find on a ship gracing any European river.
+Our cabins and suites are amongst the largest you will find on a ship gracing any European river.
 Every one with a beautifully appointed en-suite bathroom and exceptional river views guaranteed.

 Our hand-picked crew are on call 24/7 to make your stay more comfortable and you can rest assured that our tour managers and cruise directors are the best in the business.
 All crew, tour managers and local guides are English speaking and extremely knowledgeable.